sinequa/sba-angular/docs/tipstricks/audit.md

 This can happen in two ways:

-- Normally, these audit events are emitted by "piggy-backing" on the web service HTTP call corresponding to the audit user action.
+- Normally, these audit events are emitted by "piggy-backing" on the web service HTTP call corresponding to the audited user action.
 - Alternatively, stand-alone audit events can be emitted via the [`AuditWebService`]({{site.baseurl}}core/injectables/AuditWebService.html).

 ### Audit events via standard web service calls